Whiskey Founders Table of Contents

 Marianne Eaves

-Although Marianne Eves was raised in Kentucky, she grew up in a dry county and her parents never drank much so she wasn’t really exposed to the whiskey culture that’s pervasive there.
+Although Marianne Eaves was raised in Kentucky, she grew up in a dry county and her parents never drank much so she wasn’t really exposed to the whiskey culture that’s pervasive there.
 She was a tomboy and enjoyed auto shop, eventually getting and spending time working on her muscle car - a 1972 Oldsmobile 98.

 5